MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/set-up-connections.md

 ms.custom: bap-template
 ---

-# Set up connection information in the solutions (preview)
+# Set up connection information in the solutions

-[This article is prerelease documentation and is subject to change.]

 Power Platform services use connectors, like [SAP ERP](/connectors/saperp/), to work with external data sources.
 A [Connector](/connectors/connectors) is a proxy or a wrapper around an application programming interface (API) that allows the underlying service to talk to Power Platform.